donlelek/cv-dprice/academic_cv.md

 production cycle.

 **Fresh Water Veterinarian**, 2007 - 2008.
-Cultivos Yadran S.A., Quellon.
+Cultivos Yadran S.A., Quellon, Chile.
 Coordinated, executed and/or supervised activities such as vaccinations, sampling for official health control programs and health assessment for two hatcheries, one lake site and several facilities where rearing services were contracted.

 **Fish Health and environmental responsibilities Manager**, 2006 - 2007.
-Salmonífera Dalcahue Ltda., Dalcahue.
+Salmonífera Dalcahue Ltda., Dalcahue, Chile.
 Managed the health in five hatcheries and one lake site that provided rearing services for other companies producing over 15 million smolts and fry every year.
 Responsibilities also included activities to comply with sanitary and environmental regulations issued by Sernapesca